John F. Kelly: Donald Trump's comments on Adolf Hitler

-According to a 2021 book by Wall Street Journal reporter Michael C. Bender in his book 'Frankly, We Did Win This Election': The Inside Story of How Trump Lost, that during a 2018 trip to France to commemorate the 100th anniversary of the end of World War I, then President Donald Trump told Kelly, "Well, Hitler did a lot of good things", specifically pointing to the recovery of Germany’s economy in the 1930s.
+According to New York Times reporter Michael C. Bender in his 2021 book 'Frankly, We Did Win This Election': The Inside Story of How Trump Lost, during a 2018 trip to France to commemorate the 100th anniversary of the end of World War I, then President Donald Trump told Kelly, "Well, Hitler did a lot of good things", specifically pointing to the recovery of Germany’s economy in the 1930s.
 The story was first reported on July 6, 2021.
-The next day, Trump's spokesperson denied that the former president praised Hitler, calling the claim "totally false", as reported by the Washington Examiner.
+The next day, Trump's spokesperson denied that the former president praised Hitler, calling the claim "totally false".
+Kelly also recalled Trump saying that "I need the kind of generals that Hitler had" during a meeting in the White House, and insisted that they were "totally loyal to him" after Kelly pointed out they had tried to kill him multiple times.

 Personal life

 Kelly married Karen Hernest in 1976.
 They raised three children together: Robert, John Jr., and Kathleen.

-On November 9, 2010, Kelly's 29-year-old son, First Lieutenant Robert Michael Kelly, was killed in action when he stepped on a landmine while leading a platoon of Marines on a patrol in Sangin, Afghanistan.
+On November 9, 2010, Kelly's 29-year-old son, First Lieutenant Robert Michael Kelly, was killed in action when he stepped on a land mine while leading a platoon of Marines on a patrol in Sangin, Afghanistan.

 The younger Kelly was a former enlisted Marine and was on his third combat tour, his first combat tour as a U.S. Marine Corps infantry officer.
 At the time of his death, Robert Kelly was with Lima Company, 3rd Battalion, 5th Marines.
 Robert Kelly's death made John Kelly the highest-ranking American military officer to lose a child in Iraq or Afghanistan.
 Kelly's other son is a Marine Corps Lieutenant Colonel.